Information provided applies to England & Wales

 We believe there are seven steps to sorting out any problem, and on these pages we’ll show you the tricks you need to solve problems as quickly and efficiently as possible.
 Don't stress about it - success is just seven steps away!

-If you've been told you've been overpaid tax credits you are likely to be confused, worried, and stressed.
-We explain how to find out more about your overpayment and show you, step by step, what you can do about it.
+If you've received a letter saying you've been overpaid tax credits you are likely to be confused, worried, and stressed.
+We will help you find out more about your overpayment and explain what you can do about it.
 We will guide you through step by step and help you deal with your overpayment with as little hassle as possible.

 If the council or DWP think you have lied about something to do with your benefits, they might ask you to an 'interview under caution'.
 We explain what this is, what can happen, and what steps you can take.